ccollicutt/ccollicutt.github.io/_posts/2019-02-01-check-host-keys-tower-awx.md

 OK. (changed: false)
 ```

+All good again. :)

 ## Conclusion

-All that I did in this post was enable  host key checking in AWX and then do a simple verification that it was indeed checking hots keys, and failing with unknown host keys.
+All that I did in this post was enable  host key checking in AWX and then do a simple verification that it was indeed checking host keys, and failing with unknown host keys.